simplejson/simplejson/index.rst

    .. note::

         Subclassing is not recommended.
-Use the *default* kwarg instead.
+Use the *default* kwarg or *for_json* instead.
 This is faster and more portable.

    If *use_decimal* is true (default: ``True``) then :class:`decimal.Decimal` will be natively serialized to JSON with full precision.